sofa-framework/doc/10_Getting_Started/20_Build/30_Windows.md

 manage the module dependencies.
 You can then customize your version of SOFA, activate or deactivate plugins and functionalities.

+If you have some errors, make absolutely sure all of your dependencies and your compilator are targeting the same architecture.
+For example, if you are not sure that the compiler is correctly set, do not hesitate to select it manually in the cmake-gui configuration screen instead of keeping the default ("Use default native compilers").

 When you are ready, press **Generate**.
 This will create your Visual Studio solution or your makefiles if you chose another generator.